jeff1hwang/Flask-Python-WebApp/Blog-Post-2.md

+---
+layout: post
-# Blog Post2 - Simple Flask Web Development
+title: Blog Post 2 - Simple Flask Web Development
+---

 Hi everyone!
 In this blog post, I am going to create a simple, interesting Message Bank webapp using Flask.
 This webapp allows users to submit and view their message on the web page.
 In this tuturial, I will show you how to create this webapp step by step!